cyc0rpion/DeCryptoSuite/README.md

 >How to Install

-You can install it through gitclone or Downloading it.
+You can install it through gitclone or Download it.
 There is no need to install and configure DeCryptoSuite.

   1. Move to DecryptoSuite Directory: #cd DeCryptoSuite/